-To integrate Rainforest with any CI server or deployment tool, we wrote a Command Line Interface that triggers a run of your tests from any script.
-This tool is called rainforest-cli and is compatible with all build systems.
+To integrate Rainforest with any CI server or deployment tool, we wrote a command-line interface that triggers a run of your tests from any script.
+For more information, see How to Install the CLI.

-You can then run all of your tests using the following command:
+Run all your tests using the following command:

 rainforest run --token <YOUR API TOKEN> --fail-fast --description "CI automatic run" all

-You can find your API token in the Settings pane of your account in the Integrations section.
+You can find your API token in the Settings > Integrations page of your Rainforest Account.

 --description option adds an arbitrary description to the run.